lucadiliello/semantic-loss-pytorch/README.md

 Thanks to [Jacopo Gobbi](https://github.com/fruttasecca) for his ackowledgement in using pieces of his software!

 Thanks to [PySDD](https://github.com/wannesm/PySDD) developers that made this possible!

+Thanks to [Arthur Choi](https://github.com/art-ai/pypsdd) for developing the PyPSDD package!

 <a name="citation"></a>
 ## Citation